 However, there are certain steps the best tutors will want to take to protect their tutees and themselves.

-Since there aren't any particular legal requirements to take on tutor jobs, it's ultimately your choice how you advertise, which checks you get and which legal or insurance precautions you decide to take.
+Since there aren't any particular legal requirements to take on tutoring jobs Sydney, it's ultimately your choice how you advertise, which checks you get and which legal or insurance precautions you decide to take.

 Report your earnings from your tutor jobs